Wednesday, December 6, 2017

 Tommy Conwell with In the Pocket - "I'm Not Your Man" Guitar Intro

-A year ago this month, Tommy Conwell, performing with David Uosikkinen's In The Pocket at The Ardmore Music Hall, opened his hit “I’m Not Your Man” with his own rock guitar take on an abbreviated version of "Malagueña" -- written by Ernesto Lecuona in 1928, it was originally the sixth movement of Lecuona's "Suite Andalucia.”
+A year ago this month, Tommy Conwell, performing with David Uosikkinen's In The Pocket at The Ardmore Music Hall, opened his hit, “I’m Not Your Man” with a piece known as "Kiss of Fire"--a popular tango from Argentina.

 Olé!